drrachellowe/hydromet_dengue/README.md

 # hydromet_dengue

 Data and `R` code to support Lowe *et al.*, (2021).
-Combined effects of hydrometeorological hazards and urbanisation on dengue risk in Brazil: a spatiotemporal modelling study. *The Lancet Planetary Health* (in press).
+Combined effects of hydrometeorological hazards and urbanisation on dengue risk in Brazil: a spatiotemporal modelling study. *The Lancet Planetary Health* (https://doi.org/10.1016/S2542-5196(20)30292-8).

 To cite this repo: